Common Questions

 • If you have a home blood pressure monitor that you already use, we also suggest that you bring this into the clinic on your first specialist visit for calibration/validation.

 As part of your appointment with the specialist, your blood pressure will be measured.
 Please therefore wear either a short-sleeved shirt or easily removable top/sweater.
+If the purpose of your visit is for cardiac stress testing, we recommend wearing exercise clothing and athletic shoes appropriate for vigorous exercise on a treadmill.

 • We do our absolute best to stick to our appointment schedule.